Welcome to Dundee Township!

 Area Info

-Our communities offer a wealth of "shoportunities" ranging from Spring Hill Mall to unique little downtown shops featuring antiques, collectibles and art.
+Our communities offer a wealth of "shoportunities" with unique little downtown shops and restaurants featuring delicious treats, antiques, collectibles and art.
 Enjoy gourmet coffee, fresh baked goods and other treats while you browse our walkable and historic downtowns!
-Click here for just a few of the places you’ll want to stop.

 The Fox River Bike Trail in spring, summer and fall...the scenery is always changing!